SCHOOLS & STEM

 The program focuses on cultural customs and traditions of different African tribes as well as wildlife conservation.

 Students are engaged through show-and-tell artifacts as well as photographic slideshows.

 The Foundation participates in outreach programs for the general public through various partners.

-The Foundation has sponsored and exhibited at Burpee Museum’s Paleofest Symposium for the last four years.
+The Foundation has sponsored and exhibited at Burpee Museum’s Paleofest Symposium for several years.
 Paleofest is a conference that attracts premier scientists from around the world.